youtube/cobalt/starboard/README.md

-In order to use a new platform configuration in a build, you need to ensure that you have a `gyp_configuration.py`, `gyp_configuration.gypi`, and `starboard_platform.gypi` in their own directory for each binary variant, plus the header files `configuration_public.h`, `atomic_public.h`, and `thread_types_public.h`. `gyp_cobalt` will scan your directories for these files, and then calculate a port name based on the directories between
+In order to use a new platform configuration in a build, you need to ensure that you have a `gyp_configuration.py`, `gyp_configuration.gypi`, and `starboard_platform.gyp` in their own directory for each binary variant, plus the header files `configuration_public.h`, `atomic_public.h`, and `thread_types_public.h`. `gyp_cobalt` will scan your directories for these files, and then calculate a port name based on the directories between